Communication Protocols

 Once you make the configuration changes, you can save and close the file.
 For the changes to take effect, you should restart the SSH daemon.

 .
-To check the current status of the service, please read more about the status of a service.Generate an SSH Key
+To check the current status of the service, please read more about the .

 To secure the transmission of information, SSH employs different types of data manipulation techniques that include forms of asymmetrical encryption such as an SSH key.